 Source: Foods That Lower Blood Pressure by Dr. Edward Group DC, NP, DACBN, DCBCN, DABFM There is a virtual cornucopia of foods, herbs, and other forms of nourishment that are readily available to lower high blood pressure, or hypertension, naturally.
 Fruits, vegetables, and nuts are just a handful of the healthy things you can eat to promote … Continue reading Foods That Lower Blood Pressure

-Dietary fiber is a type of carbohydrate that your body cannot digest.
+Source: The Top Nutritious Foods High in Fiber by Dr. Edward Group DC, NP, DACBN, DCBCN, DABFM Dietary fiber is a type of carbohydrate that your body cannot digest.
 This essential nutrient is found only in plants; you can’t get it from animal products.
-Although fiber passes through your gut undigested, it’s a very important nutrient for maintaining health.
-The Benefits of a High Fiber Diet A high fiber intake supports your … Continue reading The Top Nutritious Foods High in Fiber
+Although fiber passes through your gut undigested, it’s a very important nutrient for … Continue reading The Top Nutritious Foods High in Fiber